With its New IP plan, China is trying to create a new internet in its own image

 China's New IP proposal arrives

-The New IP proposal emerged at a 2019 meeting of the International Telecommunications Union (ITU), a UN agency where countries hash out computing and communications matters.
+The New IP proposal emerged at a 2019 meeting of the International Telecommunication Union, a UN agency where countries hash out computing and communications matters.
 Proposal backers are Chinese network equipment maker Huawei -- yes, the company whose products the US government is trying to ban around the world -- along with Huawei's US research arm, Futurewei Technologies, the Chinese government's Ministry of Industry and Information Technology, and China's three main telecommunications companies: China Mobile, China Unicom and China Telecom.

-Huawei said in one presentation that New IP would offer higher data rates and shorter communication delays than todays' prevailing internet standard, TCP/IP.
-That stands for Transmission Control Protocol, the rules that ensure network data successfully arrives at its destination, and Internet Protocol, which governs how data is broken up into packets and independently routed across many network-hops to the final destination.
+Huawei said in one presentation that New IP would offer higher data rates and shorter communication delays than today's prevailing internet standard, TCP/IP.
+That stands for Transmission Control Protocol, the rules that ensure network data arrives at its destination, and Internet Protocol, which governs how data is broken up into packets and independently routed across many network hops to the final destination.

 TCP/IP continues to evolve.
-One example is the Google QUIC project that speeds up networking and that now is maturing into an industry standard at the Internet Engineering Task Force (IETF), a key organization charting the future of the internet.
+One example is the Google QUIC project that speeds up networking and that now is maturing into an industry standard at the Internet Engineering Task Force, a key organization charting the future of the internet.

 Huawei also promised big business benefits from the technology.
 "New IP will promote trillions [of dollars] of investment and business value of new industries," its presentation said.